S00085/cxp/1.context_and_motivation/README.md

 1. Unified Customer Profiles
 2. Hyper personalisation
 3. Real time view of the Customer Journey
-4. Automation at center for enhanced operations and customer experience
+4. Automation at centre for enhanced operations and customer experience
 5. Intelligent & context aware recommendations to enable personalized interaction with Customers

 ## Stakeholder Concerns & Expectations
-Below are the key stakeholders concerns and their expections from the newly envisioned Customer Management Platform (CMP)
+Below are the key stakeholders concerns and their expectations from the newly envisioned Customer Management Platform (CMP)

 | Stakeholder | Concerns & Expectations |